-According to the HSE, manual handling is one of the main causes of work-related musculoskeletal disorders.
-We have 8 tips to help you avoid injury.
+According to the HSE, manual handling is one of the main causes of workplace injury.
+We have 8 tips to help you ensure safer lifting and handling.

 These statistics from the Health and Safety Executive (HSE) are staggering - especially when you consider that injury at work is easily preventable.